rosamundm/rosederwelt-blog/readme.md

 `mysite.settings.dev_example`

-If you don't set up a PostgreSQL one as in the Digital Ocean tutorial, will also have to change the database to a sqlite3 one in `base.py`:
+If you don't set up a PostgreSQL one as shown in the Digital Ocean tutorial, you will also have to change the database to a sqlite3 one in `base.py`:

 ```
 DATABASES = {